 (8) The Commission may at any time of its own motion direct the Registrar or any other officer of the Commission to make such investigations and reports in relation to any matter within the jurisdiction of the Commission as it deems necessary.

-(9) Subject to this Act, the Commission may direct the Registrar or a Deputy Registrar to make an application under section 77, 83, 83B, 83E or 84A or to institute proceedings for an offence against this Act.
+(9) Subject to this Act, the Commission may direct the Registrar or a deputy registrar to make an application under section 77, 83, 83B, 83E or 84A or to institute proceedings for an offence against this Act.

 (10) In the carrying out and discharge of his duties under this Act the Registrar is entitled to the assistance of all officers of the Court and of the Commission.